hughobrien/zfs-remote-mirror/README.md

 Just one last change, there's a DEFINE statement in the *opensolaris* code that causes some build issues, thankfully it's not needed so we can simply delete it.
 Edit the file *~/knox/src/sys/cddl/compat/opensolaris/sys/cpuvar.h* and delete the line *#define>cpu_id>-cpuid*, it's on line 50 of the file at the time of writing.
 [Here's the patch](https://github.com/hughobrien/zfs-remote-mirror/blob/master/patches/cpuvar.h.patch).

 With all this done, we can kick off the build.
 It needs to run as root as it will mount and unmount some virtual file-systems as it goes.
-We also need the RaspberryPi version of *uboot* installed, which will be automatically placed into the image.
+We also need the Raspberry Pi version of *uboot* installed, which will be automatically placed into the image.

 	root@local# pkg install u-boot-rpi
 	root@local# cd /home/hugh/knox/crochet